SchriderLab/Timesweeper/Notes.md

 - Try some alternative methods for feature representation (jointSFS?)
 - Training set size vs accuracy, how low can you go?
 - General comparison of standard parameters for single/two pop selective sweeps and adaptive introgression
-- How does spacing of sampling affect detection power?
-    - Could do left/right skewed distributions and random intervals for all number of samples
-    - Downsampling from most dense sampling scheme

 - How much does placement of single sampling affect power of detection?
 - How does number of samples at each timepoint affect detection?
 - Comparison to benchmark methods (should we do this across a basic set of parameters or a bunch?)
     - FiT?
     - Adapt Graham’s method and test that
     - Other stuff we can find
-- How does adjusting the length of the sweep period affect accuracy?
-- ~~Strength of selection (0.01 and 0.005 in addition to 0.05)?~~
 - iHS neural net, sort data by highest score
 - Phased vs unphased vs diplotypes
+- Seriated vs unseriated HFS?
+- ~~Strength of selection (0.01 and 0.005 in addition to 0.05)?~~
+- ~~How does adjusting the length of the sweep period affect accuracy?~~
+- ~~How does spacing of sampling affect detection power?~~
+    - ~~Could do left/right skewed distributions and random intervals for all number of samples~~
+    - ~~Downsampling from most dense sampling scheme~~

 #### Planned Figures
 - Explanatory figure describing the sampling process and simulation pipeline into sampling